 The Ferber method, or 'Ferberizing' your child is, in basic terms, to reassure them that you are always there, but it’s time to sleep.
 Many studies show that night time or sleep training works. producing reliable and durable changes in a child's sleeping habits.

 As sleep training methods go, the Ferber method is divisive among the baby sleep experts.
-Sarah Patel, founder of @teachtosleep (opens in new tab), a certified baby and toddler sleep consultant, former teacher and mum of two little ones told us; 'When it comes to any form of cry it out methods, remember that it's not something you have to do.
+Sarah Patel, founder of Teach To Sleep, a certified baby and toddler sleep consultant, former teacher and mom of two little ones told us; 'When it comes to any form of cry it out methods, remember that it's not something you have to do.
 There is a growing number of gentle sleep consultants like myself who use responsive methods.

 - It works fast, sometimes with visible improvements within a week